 “Oh my gosh, this is amazing.
 This is a history to recognize and to celebrate,” said Cooper.

 Located on a high, rocky plateau at the bend of the Cumberland River in North Nashville, the Riverside Sanitarium expanded to a hospital in 1927 under the direction of Nellie H. Druillard.
-The facility, which focused on alternative therapies, served Nashville’s African American residents and attracted black physicians, nurses, and patients from across the country. [first page of the program] Among the hospital’s physicians was Dr. Carl Ashley Dent, who became the facility’s medical director in 1940.
+The facility, which focused on alternative therapies, served Nashville’s African American residents and attracted black physicians, nurses, and patients from across the country.
+Among the hospital’s physicians was Dr. Carl Ashley Dent, who became the facility’s medical director in 1940.